-CERP projects authorized under WRDA 2007 are referred to as Generation 1 projects (shown in the green band in the IDS;).
+CERP projects authorized under WRDA 2007 are referred to as Generation 1 projects (shown in the green band in the IDS).
 Generation 2 projects were authorized under the Water Resources Reform and Development Act (WRRDA) of 2014 and are shown in the purple band on the IDS.
-The Central Everglades Planning Project (CEPP), a suite of CERP components focused on the heart of the Everglades, was authorized in the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 and amended in the America's Water Infrastructure Act of 2018 with the addition of the CERP Everglades Agricultural Area Reservoir (shown in the orange band in the IDS;).
+The Central Everglades Planning Project (CEPP), a suite of CERP components focused on the heart of the Everglades, was authorized in the Water Infrastructure Improvements for the Nation (WIIN) Act of 2016 and the CERP Everglades Agricultural Area Reservoir was authorized in America's Water Infrastructure Act of 2018 (shown in the orange band in the IDS).
 Additional planning efforts underway or upcoming are listed in the white band of the IDS.
 Detailed project updates are provided in Section 2 of this report.